ARK3r/treedom_video/README.md

 # treedom_video
-adds views to treedom video to plant trees with putting the webpage on loop and waiting for 3 seconds
+Since the page says for every 1000 views they will plant a tree, this script will put the webpage on a pc on the loop to add one view every 10 seconds (ish), SO SOME TREES GET PLANTED.

 ## requirements
 you need to install "pynput"